 If you are worried about a loved one and their marijuana addiction, the best way to approach them is with empathy and compassion, preferably at a time when they are not intoxicated.
 Try to avoid judgment—remember, addiction is a disease that requires treatment.

 Here are some tips to keep in mind as you approach your loved one about getting help:

 - Be on their side: Avoid using blaming language.
 Show them that you care about them and are worried about them.
 Help them find their own reasons for wanting to get treatment.

 - Be specific: Remind them of the specific consequences they have already suffered from their addiction and how it is negatively impacting you and other loved ones.

 - Ask if they are willing to get treatment: Listen to what they have to say and remain calm; avoid emotional pleas.
 If they are not ready yet, don’t push it.
 After a little time passes, you can try approaching them again about getting help.

-If your loved one is not ready to seek treatment, set healthy boundaries so that you are not enabling their addiction.
-Enabling can include helping with rent, buying them food, provide babysitting services, or making excuses for them to relatives, friends, employers, etc. Remember that addiction is a sickness and do not fall into a routine of helping them buy more drugs.
+If your loved one is not ready to seek addiction treatment, set healthy boundaries so that you are not enabling their addiction.
+Enabling can include helping with rent, buying them food, providing babysitting services, or making excuses for them to relatives, friends, employers, etc. Remember that addiction is a sickness and do not fall into a routine of helping them buy more drugs.
 Letting your loved one experience the natural consequences of their use may help them see the need for treatment.

 Is Marijuana Addictive?